 How will the new hire take part in project development?

-Ultimately, your 30-60-90 day plan will give your new hire a clear idea of what the first three months will look like.
-Answering these questions early sets them up for success and helps them build their skills for the role.
+Ultimately, your 30-60-90 day plan will provide your new hire with a clear understanding of what the first three months will entail.
+Answering these questions early sets them up for success and helps them develop the skills necessary for the role.

-Your 30-60-90 day plan isn’t a day-to-day list of activities your new hire will be working on.
-Rather, your goal is to give your new hire an overview of their purpose within the company.
+Your 30-60-90 day plan isn't a day-to-day list of activities your new hire will be working on.
+Instead, your goal is to provide your new hire with an overview of their role within the company.

 Consider what a reasonable workload should be and minimize that workload for at least the first 30 days.
-Expect there to be a learning curve.
-Then, if you find that the team member catches up quickly, you can add work to their plate as appropriate.
+If the team member catches up quickly, you can add work to their plate as appropriate.
+A study schedule template can help outline these early milestones and balance learning goals with day-to-day responsibilities.

-Read: Collaboration in the workplace: 11 ways to boost your team’s performanceAccording to a 2014 study by BambooHR, the average company loses one-sixth of their new hires each month for the first three months.
-Setting concrete goals during onboarding can boost retention, especially if those goals are SMART—specific, measurable, attainable, realistic, and time-bound.
-SMART goals help clarify expectations and give team members clear stepping stones to follow.
-That way, new hires are less likely to feel overwhelmed or unengaged.
+Read: Collaboration in the workplace: 11 ways to boost your team’s performanceAccording to Enboarder's 2025 HR Leader survey, 20.5% of organizations report that half of their new employees leave during their first 90 days, underscoring the critical importance of structured onboarding plans.
+Setting concrete goals during onboarding can boost retention, especially if those goals are SMART, specific, measurable, attainable, realistic, and time-bound.
+SMART goals clarify expectations and provide team members with clear stepping stones, so new hires are less likely to feel overwhelmed or unengaged.

 The specific goal and success metrics you set for your new hire will depend on their particular role and level within the company.
 Check out some examples of 90-day SMART goals for different employee positions:

-Writer: Successfully publish three articles for one of our clients, which includes taking each article through the entire publishing process from QA to internal edits, client edits, and final edits.
+Writer: Successfully published three articles for one of our clients, which includes taking each article through the entire publishing process from QA to internal edits, client edits, and final edits.

-Customer support: Work with team members to close 30 tickets, which includes learning the internal computer system and solving an array of unexpected tech issues.
+Customer support: Work with team members to close 30 tickets, including learning the internal computer system and resolving an array of unexpected tech issues.

 Agency: Collaborate with stakeholders to write one promotional piece.
-Then promote the piece to bloggers and successfully get it published on at least three websites relevant to the client.
+Then promote the piece to bloggers and secure publication on at least 3 relevant websites.

 While the new hire's first 90 days should focus on helping them get comfortable in their new role, adding measurable goals to their action plan can give them a project to work on so they don't feel like their only purpose is to shadow others.

-A 30-60-90 day plan isn’t a document you’ll hand over to your new hire and then simply send them on their way to complete their duties.
-This document should be a reference for your new hire while they collaborate with you and other team members to accomplish tasks.
+A 30-60-90 day plan isn't a document you'll hand over to your new hire and then simply send them on their way.
+This document should serve as a reference for your new hire as they collaborate with you and other team members to accomplish tasks.

-When writing your plan, assign the new hire a mentor to give them any advice or guidance they might need.
+When writing your plan, assign a mentor to the new hire to provide any advice or guidance they might need.
 This person will be their go-to guide during the first few weeks for any questions.
-A good mentor can help orient your new hire so they don’t feel overwhelmed by their new work environment.
+A good mentor can help orient your new hire so they don't feel overwhelmed by their new work environment.

-Make sure to set your new hire up with a mentor who isn’t their manager.
+Make sure to set your new hire up with a mentor who isn't their manager.
 That way, they have someone they can turn to with questions about team synergy and team norms.
-As their manager, you can focus on providing bigger picture guidance about long-term goals and team collaboration best practices.
+As their manager, you can focus on providing broader guidance on long-term goals and best practices for team collaboration.

 An important thing to remember when creating a 30-60-90 day plan is to stay flexible.
-Even if you feel like your plan outlines exactly what you hope for your new hire to accomplish, there’s no guarantee that the first 90 days will go as expected.
+Even if you feel your plan outlines exactly what you hope your new hire accomplishes, there's no guarantee the first 90 days will go as expected.

 For example, another team may need help from your new hire a week into their employment, which can derail the SMART goals you initially set for them.
 It's also possible that your new hire will learn at a slower or faster pace than you expected.
 When you understand that the plan is an outline and not a schedule, you'll feel better about the work you've put into it.

-The elements of a 30-60-90 day plan are unique to the team member joining your organization, but the framework of the plan should look similar.
+The elements of a 30-60-90 day plan are unique to the team member joining your organization, but the structure of the plan should look similar.

 Create a 30-60-90 day templateThe essential components of a 30-60-90 day plan include: